-Grace College and Bethel College School of Nursing are in the midst of bringing the traditional Bachelor of Science in Nursing (BSN) program to the Grace campus.
+Grace College and the School of Nursing at Bethel College are working together to seek ACEN approval to offer the traditional Bachelor of Science in Nursing (BSN) program to the Grace campus.

 Currently Bethel offers the Bachelor of Science in Nursing Completion Program (BSN-C) at the Grace College campus.
 This program is for Registered Nurses (RN) who desire to advance their nursing education.